 Sara Martinez is a precocious child actress determined to make her mark.
 She’s also struggling under the weight of a strong-willed father, unfriendly classmates, and two unruly characters who are manifestations of her psyche.
 Sara grows up navigating the triumphs and perils of the professional acting world while discovering boys, independent living and songwriting.
-All the while she is attempting to find her own voice as a performer and writer and bring together all those disorderly Pieces of Her.
+All the while she is attempting to find her own voice as a performer and writer and bring together all those disorderly Voices of Her.

 Says Sara: “I wanted to capture my experiences growing up as a child actress and into adulthood as an artist and how that journey was an incredible blend of joy and magic and disillusionment and self-doubt.
 In the play I explore what artists sometimes go through around their art and their sense of themselves, particularly around creating original work.
-And I threw in all sorts of singing, and some dancing to keep things interesting for me and, hopefully, the audience!”
+And I threw in all sorts of singing, and even a little dancing to keep things interesting for me and, hopefully, the audience!”

 Sara loves the magical place where theater, music and writing converge.
 She’s indulged in sensational theater gazing, reveled in terrific live music, and lost herself in wonderful writing – both fantastical and mundane.